Vietnam.vn - Nền tảng quảng bá Việt Nam

 So with a partial femur, foot bone, metatarsal bone and caudal vertebra excavated from the Hokkaido region of Japan, the Nipponopterus mifunensis fossil is already a very valuable specimen.

-Through various methods of analysis and comparison, it was identified as a previously unrecorded species, a member of the Quetzalcoatlinae, a subfamily of the pterosaur family Azhdarchidae.
+Through various methods of analysis and comparison, it was determined to be a previously unrecorded species, a member of the Quetzalcoatlinae, a subfamily of the pterosaur family Azhdarchidae.

 The Azhdarchidae family is very special in the pterosaur lineage in general, often described with "devil" faces and super-giant bodies, many species had wingspans of up to 5-11 m, much larger than any bird you can see today.